 Henning’s father moved and tried to relocate his Excel.Net service with him.

-A look at Excel.Net’s operating agreement suggests that there is an early termination fee, but the exact amount isn’t disclosed.
+A look at Excel.Net’s operating agreement suggests that there is an early termination fee, but at the time I wrote this story, the company didn’t disclose the amount.
 As I read it, Henning’s father would have received a separate sheet with the fees spelled out.
 And in signing up for the service, he would have agreed to pay the fees.

-ETFs have been around for decades.
-An ETF is typically imposed when a customer breaks the term of an agreement or long-term contract.
+Early termination fees have been around for decades.
+An ETF is typically imposed by a company when a customer breaks the terms of an agreement or long-term contract.
 Companies slip them into their contracts as an incentive for you to stay for the term of the agreement.
 But in some cases, the fees more than cover the amount of money you would have to pay if you remained.
 In other words, it’s cheaper to stay under contract than to leave.

-ETFs were popularized by wireless carriers but have since spread to other industries, like Henning’s father’s ISP.
-Companies are fairly strict about ETFs, since they’ve become more than a disincentive to leave a contract — indeed, they’re a significant source of revenue from customers who have second thoughts.
+Wireless carriers popularized ETFs, but they have since spread to other industries, like Henning’s father’s ISP.
+Companies are fairly strict about ETFs since they’ve become more than a disincentive to leave a contract — indeed, they’re a significant source of revenue from customers who have second thoughts.

 No question about it, ETFs are a way to monetize customers who leave early.
 Even if customers have no choice about leaving, like Henning’s father.